projectawakening/game-chain-contracts/mud-contracts/smart-object-framework-v2/README.md

 1. Tag Assignment (configuring system-to-entity associations)

-	- Systems are tagged to Classes using [TagSystem](src/namespaces/evefrontier/systems/tag-system/TagSystem.sol)
+	- Systems are tagged to Classes
-	- Classes maintain list of tagged Systems
+	- Classes maintain list of thier tagged Systems
-	- Systems maintain a list of tagged Classes
+	- For each SystemTag a list of tagged Classes is maintained
 	- SystemTag to Class relation data is stored in a mapping table

 2. Scope Validation (the `scope` modifier)